neno-lab/todo-list-redux/README.md

 ## Description

 This "no-stylish" application is made just for practicing Redux.
 So there is no any CSS components.
 Anyway, this app should offer you to create your own To Do List.
-You can Add, Edit or Remove each item you will or you've created.
+You can Add item and Edit or Remove each item you've made.

 ### Technologies